dnhkng/GlaDOS/README.md

 3. To start GLaDOS, run:

         uv run glados
+    If you want something more fancy, try the Text UI (TUI), with:

+        uv run glados tui

 ## Speech Generation
 You can also get her to say something with: